 It is late 1598, shortly before the Battle of Noryang, the final confrontation of the Imjin War.
-The remnants of the Japanese invasion force are desperate to go home but are also driven by personal motivation to beat their greatest adversary, Admiral Yi Sun-shin, once and for all.
+The remnants of the Japanese invasion force are desperate to go home.
+Still, they are also driven by the personal motivation to beat their greatest adversary, Admiral Yi Sun-shin, once and for all.

-Self-serving Ming generals and Joseon officials also fear Yi’s growing popularity and its impact on their personal base of power.
-These incidentally combining ambitions fan King Seonjo’s paranoia and make him eventually fear that Yi might come after his throne and after a series of what he calls acts of high treason he decides to have Yi arrested.
+Self-serving Ming generals and Joseon officials also fear Yi’s growing popularity and its impact on their power base.
+These incidentally combining ambitions fan King Seonjo’s paranoia and make him eventually fear that Yi might come after his throne.
+After a series of acts of high treason, he decides to have Yi arrested.

-Yi, on the other hand, is determined to teach the Japanese a lesson for the atrocities they committed against the Korean people, despite orders to remain quiet.
+On the other hand, Yi is determined to teach Japanese a lesson for the atrocities they committed against the Korean people, despite orders to remain quiet.
 While the Japanese are to pull out without any more bloodshed, he rallies his naval force and prepares for the upcoming battle.
-The battle commences and the Japanese are dealt a crippling blow, but Yi is fatally wounded by an arquebuse bullet.
+The battle commences, and the Japanese are dealt a crippling blow, but an arquebuse bullet fatally wounds Yi.

 83. Yeon Gae Somun

-After General Yeon put Yeongnyu’s nephew Bojang as his puppet on the throne following his coup d’etat, he tried with little success to calm down Yeon’s two sons in trying to gain power and started repressing Buddhism (the Kingdom’s official religion) in favor of Taoism.
+After General Yeon put Yeongnyu’s nephew Bojang as his puppet on the throne following his coup d’etat, he tried with little success to calm down Yeon’s two sons in trying to gain power.
+He started repressing Buddhism (the Kingdom’s official religion) in favor of Taoism.
 (Source: MyDramaList)

 84. Eyes of Dawn